 The historic Durand neighbourhood is filled with landmarks and heritage homes that offer a glimpse into Hamilton's past.
 Staff will bring students to several sites familiar to the McQuesten family such as City Hall, Central Public School, MacNab Presbyterian Church and more.
 They will learn about the history of these spaces, discuss heritage designations, and view archival photographs that show the diverse streetscape.
-Afterwards, students will compare and contrast historical maps and then work in teams to design their own city block.
-Grade Levels: Three (3), Four (4), and Five (5)
+Afterwards, students will compare and contrast historical maps to see the effects of human activity on the environment.
+Concluding with an activity where students work in teams to design their own ideal city block.

+Grade Levels: Three (3); Four (4); Five (5)